nih-cfde/cfde-deriva/README.md

 rebuilt with the `submission rebuild` sub-command to upgrade to the internal portal schema used by the newer software.

+#### Submission purge

+An administrator can purge ERMrest catalog storage resources associated with a submission, reducing a submission record to basic historical information.
+(Such a submission can be reconstructed later using the `submission rebuild ...` command above.)

+`python -m cfde_deriva.submission purge <submission_id>`

+Command-line arguments:

+- `submission_id is a `CFDE`.`datapackage`.`id` key from the registry

+This purge method can be applied in bulk to many submissions with two special commands.

+`python -m cfde_deriva.submission purge-auto`

+`python -m cfde_deriva.submission purge-ALL`

+The `purge-auto` variant uses heuristics to identify older submissions which are likely irrelevant and purges them.
+The `purge-ALL` variant purges every submission, useful in certain administrative scenarios.

 ### Release preparation

-WHen a set of submissions have been ingested, reviewed, and marked "approved" by the appropriate CF Program staff, a new release can be prepared using the `cfde_deriva.release` CLI wrapper.
+When a set of submissions have been ingested, reviewed, and marked "approved" by the appropriate CF Program staff, a new release can be prepared using the `cfde_deriva.release` CLI wrapper.